ntuorangejuice/cheat-sheet/README.md

 ##### Compare function

+# some support function pointer, some support both, we keeping using one?

 Binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
 It should returns true if the first element is considered to be "smaller" than the second one.

 ```c++